9aniket9/IRCTC_Train_Search/README.md

 This project automates the train search feature on the IRCTC website using Selenium WebDriver.

  Features
-- Handles login page
+1. Handles login page
-- Enters "From" and "To" stations
+2.Enters "From" and "To" stations
-- Selects date automatically
+3. Selects date automatically
-- Handles auto-suggestions for station names
+4. Handles auto-suggestions for station names
--

 Tools Used
-- Java
+1. Java
-- Selenium WebDriver
+2. Selenium WebDriver
-- Eclipse IDE
+3. Eclipse IDE

 How to Run
 1. Clone the repo